 What shall be other objective values stated especially in item (i) are not indicated in the law.
-In other words, a specialist may take the "landscape" factor as an effective element to the value while another specialist may not.
+In other words, an expert may take "landscape" factor as an effective element to the value while another expert may not.
 Therefore, these should be defined as a whole.
 How the comparison shall be made when the precedent method is preferred remains unanswered as well.
 Even if such details are not stated in the law, such shortcomings reveal the necessity for a regulation that explains these items of the law.

 A standard is defined for the member countries of the World Bank by the International Valuation Standards Committee (IVSC).
-Yet, this standard defines the general valuation principles.
+Yet, this standard defines general valuation principles.
 In other words, it defines the outer frame of valuation.
 The standard has an expert-centered approach as well.
-This means the expert will transfer the market value to his/her customer on condition of adhering to the code of ethics.
-When the valuation process is handled as customer-centered, the point whether valuation serves for a private or public purpose becomes important.
-If it is a business of private individual property appraisal or it is not approved by the customer, another expert can be preferred.
-However, the owner of the real estate will have no chance to make choice in the valuation process by the state.
-Thus, the official valuation procedures should be defined in legal and technical terms.
-Which points and basic factors to be considered by the expert and the effect value of these factors should be defined?
-In addition, the estimated value as a result of the report should be verified by checking it with book values.
-Therefore, value disorder both in the regulations and between the institutions during real estate valuation reveals the need to prepare a rule in compliance with international standards and create a centralized institutional structure.
+This means the expert will transfer market value to his/her customer on condition of adhering to the code of ethics.
+When valuation process is handled as customer-centered, the point whether valuation serves for a private or public purpose becomes important.
+If it is a business of private individual property appraisal or not approved by the customer, another expert can be preferred.
+However, the owner of the real estate shall have no chance to make choice in the valuation process by the state.
+Thus, official valuation procedures should be defined in legal and technical terms.
+Which points and basic factors to be considered by the expert and the effect value of these factors should be defined.
+In addition, estimated value as a result of the report should be verified by checking it with book values.
+Therefore, complexity of value both in the regulations and between institutions during real estate valuation reveals the need to prepare a rule in compliance with international standards and create a centralized institutional structure.